kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Dynamic Class Loading Is Where the Difference Becomes More Serious
+## Dynamic Class Loading Is Where the Difference Becomes More Serious { #dynamic-class-loading }

 Reflection is not the only Native Image concern.